backstage-technical-services/hub/Contributing.md

 involved, just the ones relevant to your level of involvement.

-By contributing to this project in any way (from reporting issues to actual development) you are agreeing to abide by relevant the guidelines, rules and limitations outlined in these documents.
+By contributing to this project in any way (from reporting issues to actual development) you are agreeing to abide by the relevant guidelines, rules and limitations outlined in these documents.

-If you have any questions, or want to clarify anything, please just get in contact with any [existing team member][team-members] or drop us a message on [Slack][slack].
+If you have any questions, or want to clarify anything, please just get in contact with any [existing team member][team-members] or drop us a message on [Slack][slack] (ask the Secretary if you don't have access).

 > **Note:** These documents are constantly being reviewed and update;
 > please make sure you review them frequently.